Eric-w-H/UsingVSCodeWithECELinux/README.md

 ## Introduction to VSCode
 VSCode is a free, lightweight text editor with a thriving ecosystem of extensions and plugins, allowing it to function as a full-featured IDE for languages from C to Javascript.
 You can download it from [here](https://code.visualstudio.com) (https://code.visualstudio.com), which also hosts a wonderful [Getting Started](https://code.visualstudio.com/docs) page.

-- Extensions are installed from the aptly-named "Extensions" tab on the left sidebar, accessible by clicking the 'four blocks' symbol in the leftmost column, the keyboard shortcut `Ctrl-Shift-X` on Windows/Linux and `Cmd+Shift+Ctrl`, from View->Extensions, or by typing "install extensions" and selecting "Extensions: Install Extensions" from the command palette.
+- Extensions are installed from the aptly-named "Extensions" tab on the left sidebar, accessible by clicking the 'four blocks' symbol in the leftmost column, the keyboard shortcut `Ctrl-Shift-X` on Windows/Linux and `Cmd+Shift+X`, from View->Extensions, or by typing "install extensions" and selecting "Extensions: Install Extensions" from the command palette.

 - The **Command Palette** is VSCode's window to *everything*.
 It functions as a search window and interactive prompt for some commands, and is incredibly convenient.
 You can access it using `Ctrl+Shift+P` on Windows/Linux and `Cmd-Shift-P` on Mac.